wesleyem/th57/QOD.md

 1. All aircraft departing South Whiting field shall not be made until past the ____________ an at or above _____ feet AGL, unless cleared by tower
     1. upwind of the duty runway; 200
     1. RWOP 6-3

+## Imminent Transmission Failure

+1. What factors affect rotor blade stall? what is the recovery technique?
+    1. NFM 11-10, 12-34
+1. South Whiting Pattern altitude is ____ feet MSL
+    1. 700
+    1. RWOP 5-7